Miragon/miranum-connect-hexagonal-template/README.md

-# Miranum Connect Basic Template
+# Miranum Connect Hexagonal Template

-Simplified, beginner-friendly GitHub template for initiating new projects with Miranum.
-This template is focused on the key features of Miranum Connect - Worker creation, Message correlation, and Process start.
+GitHub template for initiating new projects with Miranum Connect, following the Hexagonal Architecture approach.
+This template builds upon the Miranum Connect Basic Template and incorporates the recommended hexagonal architecture design pattern.

+The Hexagonal Architecture promotes a modular and flexible structure, enabling better separation of concerns and improved testability.
+It emphasizes the core domain logic, with ports and adapters facilitating interactions with external systems.

+For a detailed introduction to the Hexagonal Architecture and its advantages compared to the traditional layered approach, refer to the [Miranum Documentation](https://miranum.com/docs/guides/best-practices/hexagonal-architecture).

 ## Features

-This template provides the following features:
+This template inherits the key features of the Miranum Connect Basic Template and adds the following:

+- **Hexagonal Architecture**: Implements the hexagonal architecture design pattern for better modularity and testability.
 - **Worker Creation**: Implement the `doSomething` method in the `MyWorker` class to perform actions on received commands.
 - **Message Correlation**: Implement the `correlateMessage` method in the `MyMessageCorrelation` class to correlate messages with process instances.
 - **Process Start**: Implement the `startProcess` method in the `MyProcessStart` class to initiate a process instance.

 ## Prerequisites

-Before using this template, make sure you have a running instance of Camunda Platform 7 or Camunda Platform 8 set up.
+To run the engine-specific applications (`example-camunda7` and `example-camunda8`), you need to have a running instance of Camunda Platform 7 or Camunda Platform 8 set up.
 This template includes the necessary dependencies for both versions of Camunda.
-To switch between Camunda Platform 7 and Camunda Platform 8, you can update the application.yaml file as described below.

 ## Getting Started